Massive Color-Kinematics Duality and Double-Copy for Kaluza-Klein Scattering Amplitudes: Determining KK Structure from Mass Spectral Condition

-We note that in the above proof [which leads to the unique KK mass-spectrum \eqref{eq:Mn2-Zr} from solving the spectral condition \eqref{eq:mass-spectrum}], we have only made two modest assumptions: {\bf (i).}\,the particle masses in a massive field theory are characterized by a finite number of basic parameters (as required by a sensible physical theory);\footnote{ We note that the validity of the spectral condition \eqref{eq:mass-spectrum} also requires the theory to contain at least two types of particles with unequal masses.}\ {\bf (ii).}\,the cubic interaction vertex $V_{\textbf{abc}}^{}$ can unqiuely determine the mass of the third particle $\cx$ once the other two particles $\hs\ax\hs$ and $\hs\bx\hs$ are specified (which have masses $\hs\ma\hs$ and $\mb$ respectively).\ With these we can solve the spectral condition \eqref{eq:mass-spectrum} and uniquely deduce that the mass-spectrum of such massive theories has to be given by Eq.\eqref{eq:Mn2-Zr} which is same as that of the KK theories under the toroidal compactification.\ But, this does not imply that there would exist no other double-copy constructions if the condition \eqref{eq:mass-spectrum} does not hold.\ For instance, the double-copy could be realized in a more complicated form such as the case of the double-copy construction for the KK gauge/gravity theories under the 5d compactification of the $S^1\!/\ZZ$ orbifold (cf.\ Section\,\ref{sec:3.3}).\ The KK theories under such $S^1\!/\ZZ$ orbifold compactification do not obey the above assumption-(ii) and lead to double-pole structure in the KK scattering amplitudes which violate the spectral condition \eqref{eq:mass-spectrum}; so their double-copy construction has to be realized in a nontrivial way, as we analyzed in Section\,\ref{sec:3.3}.\ Alternatively, we note that in the 3d topologically massive Chern-Simons gauge/gravity theories\,\cite{TMG}, all particles share {\it the same mass} and thus directly violate the spectral condition \eqref{eq:mass-spectrum} because of $\,4\hs M^2\!\neq\!
-3\hs M^2\hs$.\ Although the scattering amplitudes of such massive Chern-Simons theories violate the spectral condition \eqref{eq:mass-spectrum}, it can still hold the color-kinematics duality and realize the double-copy in a different manner\,\cite{Hang:2021oso}\cite{Gonzalez:2021bes}.
+We note that in the above proof [which leads to the unique KK mass-spectrum \eqref{eq:Mn2-Zr} from solving the spectral condition \eqref{eq:mass-spectrum}], we have only made two modest assumptions: {\bf (i).}\,the particle masses in a massive field theory are characterized by a finite number of basic parameters (as required by a sensible physical theory);\footnote{ We note that the validity of the spectral condition \eqref{eq:mass-spectrum} also requires the theory to contain at least two types of particles with unequal masses.}\ {\bf (ii).}\,the cubic interaction vertex $V_{\textbf{abc}}^{}$ can unqiuely fix the mass $\hs\mc\hs$ of the third particle $\cx$ once the other two particles $\hs\ax\hs$ and $\hs\bx\hs$ are specified (which have masses $\hs\ma\hs$ and $\mb$ respectively).\ With these we can solve the spectral condition \eqref{eq:mass-spectrum} and uniquely deduce that the mass-spectrum of such massive theories has to be given by Eq.\eqref{eq:Mn2-Zr} which is same as that of the KK theories under the toroidal compactification.\ But, this does not imply that there would exist no other double-copy constructions if the condition \eqref{eq:mass-spectrum} does not hold.\ For instance, the double-copy could be realized in a more complicated form such as the case of the double-copy construction for the KK gauge/gravity theories under the 5d compactification of the $S^1\!/\ZZ$ orbifold (cf.\ Section\,\ref{sec:3.3}).\ The KK theories under such $S^1\!/\ZZ$ orbifold compactification do not obey the above assumption-(ii) and lead to double-pole structure in the KK scattering amplitudes which violate the spectral condition \eqref{eq:mass-spectrum}; so their double-copy construction has to be realized in a nontrivial way, as we analyzed in Section\,\ref{sec:3.3}.\footnote{ As we clarified in the footnote-2 of Section\,\ref{sec:1}, it is hard to directly realize the massive KLT relations under the orbifold compactification even within the KK string theory\,\cite{KKString}, where the masses of KK open (closed) strings are lifted by a large amount $\frac{1}{\,16\hs \alpha'\,}$ ($\hs\frac{1}{\,4\hs \alpha'\,}$) and the KK states fully decouple in the field theory limit of $\alpha'\hsm\ito 0\hs$.}\ We also note that in the 3d topologically massive Chern-Simons gauge/gravity theories\,\cite{TMG}, all particles share {\it the same mass} and thus directly violate the spectral condition \eqref{eq:mass-spectrum} because of $\,4\hs M^2\!\neq\!
+3\hs M^2\hs$.\ Although the scattering amplitudes of such massive Chern-Simons theories violate the spectral condition \eqref{eq:mass-spectrum}, it can still hold the color-kinematics duality in a proper massive BCJ-representation and realize the double-copy in a different manner\,\cite{Hang:2021oso}\cite{Gonzalez:2021bes}.